HYang1996/SmartMeshIP-Node-RED-Watson-IoT-Platform/Gateway/README.md

 <img src="images/device-manager-API.png" width="600">

-After the information is correctly entered and the Update button is clicked, one of the device type created on the Watson IoT Platform (in this case, 'mote') will be automatically shown in the Device Type tab, and a blank tab would indicate either incorrect API Key information or no device type created on the Watson IoT Platform:
+After the information is correctly entered and the Update button is clicked, one of the device types created on the Watson IoT Platform (in this case, 'mote') will be automatically shown in the Device Type tab, and a blank tab would indicate either incorrect API Key information or no device type created on the Watson IoT Platform:

 <img src="images/device-manager-configed.png" width="600">